 With the current knowledge that we have, we can write our constrained optimization function using lagragian multipliers as follows.

-If you observe, there is no constraint on ww and bb.
+If you observe, there is no constraint on and .
 Let's try to find the gradients and make them equal to zero.

 After equating them to zero, we derive two important equations and we will be using them later.